 West Virginia also annually tracks and reports conventional system pump-outs.
-Specific requests for this information are made to licensed commercial service providers and their responses are documented and reported.

-This is a labor-intensive process and the associated nitrogen reduction model credit is negligible.
+Specific requests for this information are made to commercial service providers and their responses are documented and reported.
+This is a labor intensive process and the associated nitrogen reduction model credit is negligible.
 It is implemented primarily to stress the importance of onsite system maintenance.
+No changes are anticipated to this protocol.